One Tin Soldier: Harmony

 "One Tin Soldier" has been said to have the same harmonic base as Pachelbel's Canon.
 The intro is pulled directly from Pachelbel's Canon with the first seven chords of "One Tin Soldier" matching those of Pachelbel's Canon.
 However, the two pieces diverge at the eighth chord and eighth note of each part, respectively.
 The remainder of "One Tin Soldier" merely has some aural similarities in the verses and has several significantly different chords.

 Lyrics synopsis

-"One Tin Soldier" describes the story of two fictional Kingdoms: The Mountain People, a peaceful group who possess a great treasure, and The Valley People, a warlike group who desire the treasure for themselves.
+"One Tin Soldier" describes the story of two fictional kingdoms: the Mountain People, a peaceful group who possess a great treasure, and the Valley People, a warlike group who desire the treasure for themselves.

 The Valley People send a demand for the treasure to the Mountain People; in reply, the Mountain People offer to share it.
-The Valley People refuse the offer and end up committing genocide of the Mountain People.
+The Valley People angrily refuse the offer and declare war on the Mountain People, resulting in genocide of the latter.
 Once the treasure is located, it is revealed that it is actually a boulder inscribed with "peace on earth" on the bottom, implying the invasion was pointless.